What are unit trusts?

 The supposed advantage is that by combining a large investment portfolio within a single fund they can offer a 'one-stop' shop for your investment needs.
 The trouble is

 they're usually expensive, because you end up paying not only the fund of funds manager charges, but also those of the funds held within.
-As a result fund of funds TERs are
+As a result fund of funds OCFs are

-The main reason they've become so popular is that financial advisers generally receive the same amount of commission for selling funds of funds as they do for selling
+The main reason they've become so popular is that financial advisers charhge the same fee for selling funds of funds as they do for selling

-conventional unit trusts.
+conventional funds.
 It makes their life far easier to recommend just one or two funds of funds rather than constructing a portfolio of perhaps a dozen or more

 conventional funds.
 They'll earn the same for less work, but you'll almost certainly end up paying higher annual charges!

-Nonetheless, funds of funds that invest in a range of asset types (known as 'multi asset') can make sense if you have less than £10,000 to invest.
+Nonetheless, funds of funds that invest in a range of asset types (known as 'multi asset') can make sense if you have less than around £20,000 to invest.
 They should

 provide you with a well diversified portfolio that wouldn't be practical to achieve otherwise.